European Monetary Union

 In no other area has European integration advanced as much as in the monetary sphere.
 By joining the European Economic and Monetary Union (EMU), 20 countries of the European Union have given up their national currencies and their monetary sovereignty and have created a common monetary area with a joint central banking system (Eurosystem) and a common European currency (euro).
 On the one hand, the euro – in form of notes and coins – provides a strong common European symbol.
 On the other hand, it is a powerful policy instrument.

-This course will enable to answer the following questions:
+This course will enable you to answer the following questions:

 - Why do most central banks have an inflation target?
 And why in many cases of 2%?